JGerFuentes/Cybersecurity-Portfolio/Linux/5-Packages/Packages.md

 **Example:**
 ```
-sudo apt update     # Updates the available packages list
+sudo apt update     # Updates the available packages list.

-sudo apt install some_package     # Downloads and installs the package and its dependencies
+sudo apt install some_package     # Downloads and installs the package and its dependencies.

-sudo apt remove some_package        # Removes the package
+sudo apt remove some_package        # Removes the package.
 ```

 #### Installing a package from a repository